mozilla/addons-server/docs/topics/development/scanner_pipeline.md

 The `results` field should contain the same data structure as a synchronous response would return.

+#### Skipping an event

+Scanners can use the `204 No Content` HTTP status code to indicate that they intentionally skipped the event (e.g., the event is not relevant for this scanner).
+No results will be stored for the scanner result associated with this event.

 ### Creating a new scanner